Table of Contents

 I think some of us used to have this type of clinging acnes which are normally deep, inflamed blemishes, cysts and lumps.
 There are numerous reasons to get “adult-onset acne.”
 That can be determined by genetics, hormonal imbalance, emotional stress, sleep deprivation or inappropriate skin care products and medications.
 Hilariously, sometimes I think breathing can also make my acne.

 Otherwise, there is still another way to improve your complexion naturally and safely.
-Essential oil is what I’m gonna come up here.
-Essential oils are merely extracts from natural ingredients and recommended by Dermatologists as well.
+The essential oil is what I’m gonna come up here.
+Essential oils are merely extracted from natural ingredients and recommended by Dermatologists as well.
 Instead of aggravating the condition, the oils tend to gently calm down and soothes the inflamed pimples.
 And, prevent bacteria breeding.
 Apparently, there aren’t any skin purging theories here.
 This post is about 6 essential oils to treat your adult acne.

 A few things you need to remember when using essential oils!
 You should use non-comedogenic (non-acnegenic) or oil-free moisturizers alongside the essential oils.
 That helps you to avoid dehydration and flaccidity (saggy surface).
 Besides, wearing sun protection (sunscreen or sunblock) every morning is must-do since your skin somehow become a little bit sensitive than usual, while using the oils.
 Chances are your skin could get more damage from sun exposure.